-For example, during the current Coronavirus pandemic, companies are reacting to the outbreak on a daily basis.
-Each day they are re-evaluating the impact new measures will have on the general public and, consequently, their business model.
+For example, during the Coronavirus pandemic, companies reacted to the outbreak on a daily basis.
+They were re-evaluating the impact new measures would have on the general public and, consequently, their business model.

-Recent examples of how companies are responding with new initiatives include:
+Examples of how companies responded with initiatives include:

-- Experts in their field leading interactive classes online for children home from school, for example fitness coach Joe Wicks led a daily PE class
+Experts in their field leading interactive classes online for children home from school, for example fitness coach Joe Wicks led a daily PE class

 These initiatives, springing from an unprecedented problem, are enhancing their employer brand by simply doing the right thing.